Momopeach1/VG-Compendium/README.md

-# A compenduim for video games
+# A compendium for video games